rodionovd/rodionovd.github.io/md/dtrace-crash.md

 [Home](/index.html)

-# Crashing OS X with DTrace's speculations
+# Crashing OS X with DTrace’s speculations

 A few months ago I was struggling to work around DTrace’s «no-printfs-in-conditions» limitation.
 One can easily stumble across this by trying to conditionally print something: